Create Your First Amazon EBS Import Job

 If an error occurs during the

-CreateJob process, an
+CreateJob process, an error

 GetShipInfo operation.
-For more information, see
+For more information, see Getting Shipping Information.

-Attach the barcode securely to your device.
+Attach the signature barcode securely to your device.

 Pack the power supply, power cable, and interface cables with your storage device.
 Without these, we can't transfer your data and will return your device.